IBM/paper-device-colorimetric-analysis/Where to find the input files for the jupyter notebooks.md

 [uIPL_2022_v2.py ](https://github.com/IBM/paper-device-colorimetric-analysis/blob/master/uIPL_2022_v2.py)→ Found in the github repository on the root directory

-[Calibration Images Containing both BcG and BcP Spots](https://archive.materialscloud.org/record/file?filename=CalibrationImages.zip&record_id=1331)→ Found in "CalibrationImages.zip" on the data repository*
+[Calibration Images Containing both BcG and BcP Spots](https://archive.materialscloud.org/record/file?filename=CalibrationImages.zip&record_id=1331)→ Found in "CalibrationImages.zip" on the data repository

 * As explained in the jupyter notebook, the same pictures contain both colorimetric indicators.
-To process the images, it will be necessary to crop the images to process each indicator separately.
+To process the images, it will be necessary to crop the before processing each indicator separately.
+The notebook already contains the crop range information for processing the files.

 [Lab-Reference.bmp ](https://github.com/IBM/paper-device-colorimetric-analysis/blob/master/Illumination_references/Lab-Referece.bmp)→ Found in the github repository on the illumination_references folder